thoughtworks-jumpstart/jumpstart/devops/deployment/deploy-frontend-and-backend.md

 npm run dev
 ```

 This will start a Express application, listening on port 3001.
+(This port 3001 should be specified in the `PORT` variable in your .env file).

 You can visit the URL for frontend React application at `http://localhost:3000".